Arsen7076/Arsen7076/README.md

 - 👋 Hi, I’m @Arsen7076
 - 👀 I’m interested in ...
-AI  , QI, Machine Learning
+Data science, Machine Learning
 - 🌱 I’m currently learning ...
 C++ ,Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...